- About

 Fraternity Programs

-- Getting Out of Debt (Budget Basics follow-up): Upon completion, members will be able to identify at least three steps they can take to address any current debt.
-(Format: Interactive facilitated program)
+- Getting Out of Debt: (Follow-up to Budget Basics) This interactive facilitated program helps members identify at least three steps they can take to address any current debt.

 Additional Program Ideas